-Kashatagh (formerly Lachin) is the vital landbridge connecting Karabagh to Armenia.
-It thus guarantees Karabagh’s existence, while bolstering the security of Armenia as well.
-NKR President BakoSahakian recently declared: “Karabagh exists as long as Kashatagh exists.”
+Kashatagh (formerly Lachin) is the vital landbridge connecting Karabakh to Armenia.
+It thus guarantees Karabakh ’s existence, while bolstering the security of Armenia as well.
+NKR President Bako Sahakian recently declared: “Karabakh exists as long as Kashatagh exists.”

-These early efforts were co-funded by several diasporan groups, including the Armenian community of Sydney, Australia, the California-based Friends of Armenia, as well as many individual donors.
+These early efforts were co-funded by several diasporan groups, including the Armenian community of Australia, the California-based Friends of Armenia, as well as many individual donors.

 Haig Khatcho (second on the right) with family and guests in front of his new house

-Please help us as we continue to bring decent living standards to Karabagh’s most strategic region.
-To join this effort and to learn more, please contact RaffiDoudaklian at email@example.com.
+Please help us as we continue to bring decent living standards to Karabakh’s most strategic region.
+To join this effort and to learn more, please contact Raffi Doudaklian at email@example.com.